JKobyP/c-projects/README.md

 ----
-#Dependencies:
+# Dependencies

 Both games require SDL2 to run.
 Install it from your favorite package manager.

-#Usage
+# Usage

-Both of these games expect sdlgrid.{c,h} to be in the parent directory.
+Both of these games expect sdlgrid.c and sdlgrid.h to be in the parent directory.
 If you move around the directory tree, then it's on you to change the makefile.

-##To play Snake
+## To play Snake

     cd Snake
     make
     ./bin/snake.o

-##To "play" Conway's Game of Life
+## To "play" Conway's Game of Life

     cd ConwayGOL
     make
     ./bin/conwaygol.o